 The program is free, but enrollment is limited.

 When are the Sessions?

 A special graduation ceremony will conclude the Alameda County Citizens Academy.
 Graduates will be recognized by members of the Board of Supervisors, receive a graduation certificate, and enjoy a graduation reception.
-Family, friends, and employers will be invited to attend in recognition of the graduate's contribution to the County.

 "The Academy provided beneficial insight into our county's programs, operations and general management that all residents and voters should be aware of.
 I have a more educated perspective on issues that impact me as both an Alameda County resident and a public administrator - and feel like a more responsible citizen for participating in this program.
 I highly recommend it to others."